massimocaprinali/cloud-foundry-public/autoscaling.md

 ## Policy configuration

-Autoscaling determines when and how to scale your application's capacity according to the autoscaling policy that you defined.
+Autoscaling determines when and how to scale your app's capacity according to the autoscaling policy that you defined.
 You can create the autoscaling policy from scratch or import it from an existing JSON file.

 To create a policy from scratch, follow steps below:

 1. Click  **Create Auto-Scaling policy**
-2. Set **Default Instance Limits** of your application with **Minimum Instance Count** and **Maximum Instance Count** to restrict the scope of resource consumption
+2. Set **Default Instance Limits** of your app with **Minimum Instance Count** and **Maximum Instance Count** to restrict the scope of resource consumption
 3. Create a series of **Dynamic Scaling Rules** with selected metric types, thresholds and adjustment strategies.
 The following describes related fields in the dynamic scaling rule.

    **Metric types:** The following metric types are supported in dynamic scaling rule:
-   * **Memory used** represents the absolute value of the used memory of your application.
+   * **Memory used** represents the absolute value of the used memory of your app.
 The unit of _memory utilization_ unit is "MB".
-   * **Memory utilization**, a short name of `memory utilization`, is the used memory of the total memory allocated to the application in percentage.
-For example, if the memory usage of the application is 100MB  and memory quota is 200MB, the value of _memory utilization_ is 50%.
+   * **Memory utilization**, a short name of `memory utilization`, is the used memory of the total memory allocated to the app in percentage.
+For example, if the memory usage of the app is 100MB  and memory quota is 200MB, the value of _memory utilization_ is 50%.
-   * **CPU** , a short name of `cpu utilization`, is the cpu percentage used by the application.
+   * **CPU** , a short name of `cpu utilization`, is the cpu percentage used by the app.
 The unit of **cpu** is "%".
       _Note_: `cpu utilization` may be affected by the total workload of the hosting hardware and other factors.
-   * **Response time** represents the average amount of time the application takes to respond to a request in a given time period.
+   * **Response time** represents the average amount of time the app takes to respond to a request in a given time period.
 The unit of _Response time_ is "ms" (milliseconds).
    * **Throughput** is the total number of the processed requests  in a given time period.
 The unit of _throughput_ is "rps" (requests per second).
    * **Custom metric**
      You can define your own metric name using a combination of alphabets and numbers, and then emit the corresponding metrics to App Autoscaler in order to trigger dynamic scaling.
 See details in [Custom metric usage guide][custom_metric_usage_guide].

    **Operator**, **Threshold**, **Breach Duration** , **Adjustment** and **Cooldown**:

-   Once the **threshold** is continuously breached during the **breach duration** period,  App Autoscaler will trigger a scaling action to ** adjust** application instance number unless **Cool down** setting is not fulfilled.
+   Once the **threshold** is continuously breached during the **breach duration** period,  App Autoscaler will trigger a scaling action to ** adjust** app instance number unless **Cool down** setting is not fulfilled.

    * **Operator** could be defined as `>=`, `>`, `<=` or `<`.
    * **Threshold** must be defined as a numeric value.
    * **Breach duration** is defined in `seconds`.
 Optional, default value is 120 seconds.
-   * **Adjustment** defines how to change the number of application instances in each scaling action.
+   * **Adjustment** defines how to change the number of app instances in each scaling action.
 You can specify an absolute number or a percentage of instances to add or remove.
    * **Cooldown** defines the time duration to wait before the next scaling action takes place.
-A cooldown period helps to ensure that your application does not launch new instances or terminate old instances before your application becomes stable. **Cooldown** is defined in `seconds`. **Cooldown**  is an optional setting as well, and the default value is 300 seconds.
+A cooldown period helps to ensure that your app does not launch new instances or terminate old instances before your app becomes stable. **Cooldown** is defined in `seconds`. **Cooldown**  is an optional setting as well, and the default value is 300 seconds.

-4. (Optional) Define **Schedules** to scale your application during a set of time periods.
+4. (Optional) Define **Schedules** to scale your app during a set of time periods.

    You can define _Schedules_ to prepare enough instances for peak hours.
 The schedule policy overwrites the default instance limits and set the instance number to **Initial Minimum Instance Count** to enforce the instance number at the beginning of a schedule.